russss/nhs-covid19-app-data/README.md

 ## Data Format

-The database consists of two tables:
+The database consists of the following tables:

 ### exposure_keys